Attack aircraft: Recent history

 On 17 January 1991, Task Force Normandy began its attack on two Iraqi anti-aircraft missile sites.
 TF Normandy, under the command of LTC Richard A. "Dick" Cody, consisted of nine AH-64 Apaches, one UH-60 Black Hawk and four Air Force MH-53J Pave Low helicopters.
 The purpose of this mission was to create a safe corridor through the Iraqi air defense system.
 The attack was a huge success and cleared the way for the beginning of the Allied bombing campaign of Operation Desert Storm.

 One concern involving the Apache arose when a unit of these helicopters was very slow to deploy during U.S. military involvement in Kosovo.
 According to the Army Times, the Army is shifting its doctrine to favor ground-attack aircraft over attack helicopters for deep strike attack missions because ground-attack helicopters have proved to be highly vulnerable to small-arms fire; the U.S. Marine Corps has noted similar problems.

 In the late 1960s the United States Air Force requested a dedicated close air support (CAS) plane that became the Fairchild Republic A-10 Thunderbolt II.
 The A-10 was originally conceived as an anti-armor weapon (the A-X program requirements specifically called for an aircraft mounting a large rotary cannon to destroy massed Warsaw Pact armored forces) with limited secondary capability in the interdiction and tactical bombing roles.
 Today it remains the only dedicated fixed-wing ground-attack aircraft in any U.S. military service.
-Overall U.S. experience in the Gulf War, Kosovo War, Afghanistan and Iraq War has resulted in renewed interest in such aircraft.
+Overall U.S. experience in the Gulf War, Kosovo War, Afghanistan War, and Iraq War has resulted in renewed interest in such aircraft.
 The U.S. Air Force is currently researching a replacement for the A-10 and started the OA-X program to procure a light attack aircraft.

 The Soviets' similar Sukhoi Su-25 (Frogfoot) found success in the "flying artillery" role with many air forces.

 The UK has completely retired the BAE Harrier II in 2011, and the Panavia Tornado dedicated attack-reconnaissance aircraft in 2019.
 It obtained the F-35 in 2018 and it retains its fleet of Eurofighter Typhoon multirole fighters.